 - Stress and tension also has an effect on lower back pain.
-Because of the increase in stress hormones the muscles do not have a chance to relax and recover and are permanently in a state of tightness.
+Because of the increase in stress hormones the muscles do not have a chance to relax and recover and can be permanently in a state of tightness.
 Over time this creates muscle fatigue and further tension.

 What can I do to ease my pregnancy back pain?

-First of all, check with your midwife, obstetrician or doctor about what you can do.
+First of all, check with your maternity care provider about what you can do.
 It’s important to rule out any underlying cause for your lower back pain.
 Simply managing the pain is like putting a bandaid on a wound.
 It won’t address the underlying issues which are causing the pain in the first place.